Diabetes and learning

 (There are other, much rarer types of diabetes found in children, and you can find information about these in Other types of diabetes.)

-The information in the Schools section is about children with Type 1 diabetes.
+All the information in the Schools section on our website is about children with Type 1 diabetes.

 NB: In this information, the term 'child' refers to a child or young person of school age, generally under the age of 19, and the term 'parent' implies any person or body with parental responsibility such as a foster parent, guardian, carer or local authority.